-The other reason may be Susan Decker, Director in Berkshire board, who was a former Yahoo employee in a number of senior roles, and knows Yahoo quite well.
-She once said in an interview with CNBC that she is sure that some owner will be able to rejuvenate the lost spirits of Yahoo and will be able to instil Yahoo in customer minds again.
+The other reason may be Susan Decker, Director in Berkshire board, who was a former Yahoo employee in a number of senior roles and knows Yahoo quite well.
+She once said in an interview with CNBC that she is sure that some owner will be able to rejuvenate the lost spirits of Yahoo and will be able to instal Yahoo in customer minds again.

 Yahoo posted dismal revenue figures in the last quarter garnering $1.09 billion in revenue.
 The figures are quite low and discouraging for Yahoo compared the same quarter last year.

 Yahoo has lost its grounds in every business; Google took over Yahoo’s numero Uno position in the online search market.
 Its digital advertising is suffering because of AdWords and the major shift of its advertisers to other platforms like Facebook, Twitter, etc. Despite multiple attempts the internet giant failed to replicate the success of its email, search and messenger.
 The company also missed the bus of social media and let the other comparatively very small competitors, Facebook and Twitter, encash the opportunity, worth billions of dollars.